 Philosophically speaking, Lenin's period was summarized by himself dialectically as "the transformation into opposite"; our period has been characterized by ourselves as the Absolute Idea, or the unity of theory and practice, which must be further concretized as Freedom--the realization of Freedom in life, most of all, and in thought.
-That is to say, in Hegel's philosophy the Absolute Idea also stands for unity of theory and practice and its point of departure and return is likewise Freedom.
+That is to say, in Hegel's philosophy the Absolute Idea also stands for unity of theory and practice and its point of départure and return is likewise Freedom.
 But it is abstract.

-A better way, perhaps, to express it is to say that while in Hegel the unity of object and subject-the unity of the Universal and Individual-is in mind slone, in the Marxist-Humanist outlook, the individual is the social entity, or as Marx put it, there is no proof of freedom in society except through the individual who is free.
+A better way, perhaps, to express it is to say that while in Hegel the unity of object and subject -- the unity of the Universal and Individual -- is in mind alone, in the Marxist-Humanist outlook, the individual is the social entity, or as Marx put it, there is no proof of freedom in society except through the individual who is free.
 I do not mean to burden these notes with too many random thoughts.
-On the contrary, I mean to follow Hegel in quite some detail, but history and dialectic method is Hegelianism and hence very brief references to the current situation will be made.
+On the contrary, I mean to follow Hegel in quite some detail, but history and dialectic method is Hegelianism and hence very brief references to the current

 One other item in regard to Lenin.
-Along with the Philosophic Notebooks, we will consider the 41⁄2 pages called "On Dialectics," which are on pp. 81-85 of his Selected Works, Vol. XI, but which are actually part of his Philosophic Notebooks.
-I did not translate these because they had already been tronslated, but were put in quite undialectically by the Stalinists as if they and Lenin's Naterialism and Empirio-Criticism which follows it are by one and the same Lenin, whereas in fact the latter is quite mechanical and the exact proof of what Lenin had in mind when he wrote at the end of the Notebooks that none of the Marxists (in plural, that is, including himself, and the plural was the emphasis Lenin himself put in that word) had understood Marx's Capital for the last half century.
-In fact, in this short essay, "On Dialectics," he criticizes not only everyone from Pickhanov to himself, but even Engels, although he excuses the latter, who, he says, has treated dialectics inadequately, by way of "examples, 'a seed,' for example, primitive Communism.'
+Along with the Philosophic Notebooks, we will consider the 41⁄2 pages called "On Dialectics," which are on pp. 81-85 of his Selected Works, Vol. XI, but which are actually part of his Philosophic Note- books.
+I did not translate these because they had already been translated, but were put in quite undialectically by the Stalinists as if they and Lenin's Materi- alism and Empirio-Criticism which follows it are by one and the same Lenin, whereas in fact the latter is quite mechanical and the exact proof of what Lenin had in mind when he wrote at the end of the Notebooks that none of the Marxists (in plural, that is, including himself, and the plural was the emphasis Lenin himself put in that word) had understood Marx's Capital for the last half century.
+In fact, in this short essay, "On Dialectics," he criticizes not only everyone from Flekhanov to himself, but even Engels, although he excuses the latter, who, he says, has treated dialectics inadequately, by way of "examples, 'a seed,' 'for example, primitive Communism.'
 The same is true of Engels.
 But with him it is 'in the interests of popularisation...' and not as a law of knowledge (and as a law of the objective world)."

-^{} Hegel's Science of Logic, translated by W.H.
+Hegel's Science of Logic, translated by W.H.
 Johnston and L.G.
-Struthers, Macmillan Co., N.Y.
+Struthers, Nacmillan Co., N.Y.
 1929

-Hegel's very first sentence in the first Preface is a reference-"The Complete Transformation which Philosophical thought has undergone in Germany during the last five and twenty years."
+Hegel's very first sentence in the first Preface is a reference--"The Complete Transformation which Philosophical thought has undergone in Germany during the last five and twenty years."
 The reference is to 1787 and Kant's work.
-Hegel's dissatisfaction with even this great step is due to the fact that it has not lived up to the challenge of the times, i.e., the French Revolution, 1739, up to the Napoleonic Period: "There are no traces in Logic of the new spirit which has erisen both in Learning and in Life.
-It is, however (let us say it once and for all), quite vain to try to retain the forms of an earlier stage of development when the inner structure of spirit has become transformed; these earlier forms are like withered leaves which are pushed off by the new buds already being generated at the roots."
+Hegel's dissatisfaction with even this great step is due to the fact that it has not lived up to the challenge of the times, i.e., the French Revolution, 1789, up to the Napoleonic Period: "There are no traces in Logic of the new spirit which has arisen guite vain to try to retain the forms of an earlier stage of development when the withered leaves which are pushed off by the new buds already being generated at the roots."
 (Hegel, Vol. I, p.
 35)